-If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: school messenger, school website, and/or Facebook.
+If the campus must close, delay opening, or restrict access to the building because of an emergency, the district will also alert the community in the following ways: post a notice on the district website and Facebook page, send alerts to local news sources and radio station, and send an electronic message on School Messenger.

-[See Parent Contact Information and Automated Emergency Communications.]
+[See Parent Contact Information on page 44 and Automated Emergency Communications on page 45.]